 * I’m happy with simultaneous submissions, but please email me immediately if you decide to publish your piece elsewhere.

 * Please put your name and the work’s title in your filename, as well as at the head of your piece.

 * Please send me a very brief bio/cv.
 I’m as likely to publish unpublished as published writers, but, if you have published before, I’m interested in what, and where.

 * Fiction submissions will close at 3am on 3rd September 2014.
-They will reopen again later in the year.
+They will reopen again early in 2015.

 illustrations by Stephen Crowe for Finnegans Wake

-First posted: Wednesday, August 13th, 2014.There are currently One comment on this post.
+First posted: Wednesday, August 13th, 2014.There are currently 2 comments on this post.
 You can follow all the comments on this post through this RSS feed.